-I'm a research scientist working in the Chemistry and Materials group in the Hartree Centre (part of the STFC) located on the Sci-Tech Daresbury campus near Warrington in the UK.
-Prior to that I was for many years a staff scientist at Unilever R&D Port Sunlight near Liverpool in the UK.
+I'm an honorary scientist (recently retired) in the Chemistry and Materials Group of the Hartree Centre (part of STFC) located in the Daresbury Laboratory campus near Warrington, UK.
+Prior to that I was for many years a staff scientist at Unilever R&D Port Sunlight near Liverpool, UK.

 I trained as a physicist and I still regard myself as such.
-My research interests include statistical physics and soft matter, and more recently physical biology and systems biology:
+My research interests include statistical physics, soft matter, and fluid mechanics, and more recently physical biology and systems biology:

 phase behaviour of complex mixtures: colloids, polymers, and surfactants;